 In determining whether a juvenile is a neglected juvenile, it is relevant whether that juvenile lives in a home where another juvenile has died as a result of suspected abuse or neglect or lives in a home where another juvenile has been subjected to abuse or neglect by an adult who regularly lives in the home.

-Note: If the motion or petition alleges the respondent parents have abused or neglected the child, its important to know a prior adjudication or neglect is not required.
+Note: If the motion or petition alleges the respondent parents have abused or neglected the child, it is important to know a prior adjudication or neglect is not required.

 If there is an allegation of neglect, the petitioner must show (1) past neglect and (2) the probability of future neglect.
 When the child has been outside the home for a significant amount of time case law dictates that the Court must review the respondent parent’s current status as to whether the child would be neglected if returned to the home at the time of the Termination of Parental Rights adjudicatory hearing.